JCScalabre/xpress-dashboard/README.md

-## Mockup of new Xpressfghfghf site Dashboard
+## Mockup of new Xpress site Dashboard

 To run this project locally, run `npm install` and then `npm start`.